digs-fm/browser-extension/README.md

-This is the source of the Firefox Addon.
-Visit `chrome` for the Chrome Addon source.
+You're looking at the branch for the Firefox version.
+If you're interested in the Chrome version, go to [`chrome`](https://github.com/digs-fm/browser-extension/tree/chrome).